Planning, ritual support, and guided reflection on the process of transition from birth to death.

 Phase 1 – Legacy work & planning.
 We don’t have to be at the end of our lives to start thinking about meaning and legacy.
-From bringing a life into this world to joining our lives with another, every crossroads is an opportunity to look deeply at our lives and reflect on who we have been and who we are becoming.
+From bringing a life into this world to intentionally joining our life with others in committed relationships, every crossroads is an opportunity to look deeply at our lives and reflect on who we have been and who we are becoming.

 In phase 1 we explore questions like: What is important to you?
 What shaped you into who you are now?
 How do you want to be remembered, and how can the way you move through this contribute to your legacy?
 What do you want to get out of this transition?

 In the planning aspect, we inventory what’s around you, charting the territory ahead and laying out the logistics of transition.
 By mapping your flight path, we can ease the landing.
 We will ask questions like: What can you expect during this transition?
 What does a successful transition look like to you?
 What resources do you have in place to assure that?
 How can we engage or build your support networks?

 During phase 1 I will also encourage you to build your insights into a meaning project, a creative representation of your current legacy: where you’ve been, where you are going, and what you want to leave behind.
 You determine what form the representation takes, and how it comes into being.